Emily Armstrong

-Emily Marcia Armstrong (born May 6, 1986) is an American singer and guitarist.
-The co-founder of Dead Sara, she became the lead singer of Linkin Park when the band regrouped in September 2024, seven years after the death of their long-time lead vocalist Chester Bennington.
+Emily Marcia Armstrong (born May 6, 1986) is an American rock singer.
+She is a co-founder of Dead Sara, and became the lead singer of Linkin Park when the band regrouped in September 2024, seven years after the death of their long-time lead vocalist Chester Bennington.

 Early life

 Armstrong was born in Los Angeles.
 Her parents were prominent members of the Church of Scientology, and she was raised as a Scientologist.
 She started to write songs and play guitar when she was 11, and began to sing when she was 15.
 She dropped out of high school; she said she wanted to be in a rock band and had no interest in pursuing anything else.
 In an interview with the El Paso Times in 2012, Armstrong said music was the one thing that kept her motivated in life.